Umuzi-org/ACN-syllabus/content/projects/basic-flow-control-katas/_index.md

 git checkout -b hello
 ```

-Now you have branch for your hellp code to live in.
+Now you have branch for your hello code to live in.
 Create a file for your hello function to live in.
 Commit and push.
 Then make a pull request.
 Make some noise about your PR so that we can take a look at it and give you feedback.

-While you wait for feedback, you can start the next excercise.
+While you wait for feedback, you can start the next exercise.

 ```
 git checkout main  # Important: Check out the main branch and make sure it is up to date before making a new branch.